ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

 "Serverless Modular Monolith" name might not make any sense because how can a system be serverless and a monolith at the same time?
 It requires some additional context.
 Please let me explain.

-It is easier to explain the concept through an example, so let's consider the following system.
+It is easier to explain the concept through an example, so let's consider the following system:

 ![serverless-vs-bbm](/images/posts/2024/example-system.png)

-In this imaginary platform, we deploy a single AWS CDK Application which resides in its own GitHub repository.
+In this example system, we deploy a single AWS CDK Application which resides in its own GitHub repository.

 ![platform-repo](/images/posts/2024/platform-repo.png)

 The main CDK project that is shown in the diagram contains only the scaffolding and orchestration of inner modules.
 There is no business logic in this repository.
 The business logic that defines the functionalities of the application is handled by the inner modules, which we will cover later.
 In essence, the overall system is a single CDK application, hence the "monolith" in the name.

 Each module within the main CDK application is a dependency and is deployed as a nested Cloudformation stack.
 The connection between modules and the orchestration of data flow is managed by this CDK application which is where the “modular” aspect comes into play.
 Note that the entire application is deployed at the same time as a single unit, so it will either succeed or fail altogether.
-However, after the first deployment, the application behaves more like a microservices architecture: it becomes scalable by default, with isolated modules integrated using AWS capabilities.
-I will dive into these additional benefits in the next sections.

 ![orchestration](/images/posts/2024/orchestration.png)